 If you prefer to have your own cabin, there are ships that offer single accommodations.
 For those ships that do not have single or solo cabins, you can book a double cabin as a single but expect to pay a single supplement.
 Antarctica single supplements are usually 1.5-2 times the standard double rate for one person.

 Solo travel is more common in Antarctica than other destinations, so finding a roommate share is usually not a problem and ships are accustomed to catering to single travelers.

 Travelers to Antarctica should be prepared for the possibility of rough seas.
 Cruises to the Antarctic Peninsula cross the Drake Passage, which is known as one of the roughest seas in the world.
 From Ushuaia it takes 2 days to cross the Drake Passage each way.

 Once ships arrive in Antarctica, seas tend to be calm as ships cruise in protected waters close to shore.
 Longer expeditions that include the Falkland Islands, South Georgia or Ross Sea require additional days at sea, which can also cause seasickness, depending on current conditions.
 Read our tips to combat seasickness.

+The best travel insurance for Antarctica is a policy that includes both emergency medical evacuation and trip cancellation coverage.
 Most polar cruises require a minimum amount of emergency medical evacuation insurance coverage, generally over $200,000.
 This coverage is typically not included in your personal health insurance.